 The COVID-19 pandemic has resulted in millions of people around the world being confined to their homes and local communities.
 While most people have found a way to cope with the elongated time spent indoors, many have started to explore rural living, alternative dwellings and eco-friendly housing as a way to transform their lifestyles.
 As a result, interest in yurt dwellings has skyrocketed as individuals explore what it would really mean to downsize and make the transition to life in the round.

-If you’re considering making the shift from life in the city into a Pacific Yurt, here are a few tips to get you started.
+If you’re considering downsizing and upgrading to a Pacific Yurt, here are a few tips to get you started.

 1) Plan “Yurt” Vision for the Future

 First things first, a move into a Pacific Yurt requires diligent planning and preparation.
 Luckily for the prospective yurt owner, there are a wealth of resources available to prepare you for #yurtlife. ’How to’ videos and self-installation guides, many of which can be found on the Pacific Yurts website, walk through the process of ordering, building, and furnishing a yurt step-by-step.

 In addition to your research, there are a few key questions to ask before you commit to your yurt journey.
 What will you use your yurt for?
 How big will it need to be to meet your needs?
 What kinds of amenities are you hoping to incorporate into your Pacific Yurt?
 What’s your budget?
 The answers to these questions will allow you to determine exactly what kind of yurt journey you’re going to be on.

 From there, the process is about figuring out exactly why you want a Pacific Yurt.
 Is it because you’d like an eco-friendly retreat?
 Perhaps a studio or work-from-home space?
 Or even to start a farm or homestead?
 Whatever your reason, make sure it’s a part of your preparation and goal-setting phase, as it will have a big impact on the Pacific Yurt you choose.